mapsam/yolo.js/README.md

 yolo.js
 =======

 You only live once.
 Egg your pages with funz.
+Play with them [here](http://www.mapsam.com/mugs/yolo/)

 In the `<head>` of your document add the following:
 ```html